 Kumite on the other hand is basically putting up your dukes and seeing who can lightly tap the other guy first when the Sensei says “go!”.
 Ever wonder why karate is often mentioned but never actually used in UFC?
 Because traditional karate practitioners have one style of fighting…playing tag.
 Sadly, that doesn’t stop every sad karate practitioner from trying to use some big name to justify their art.

 Taking out a karate practitioner is fairly easy.
 Get him off his feet.
 After that he’s more cooked than a chicken fried alligator.
 Without the sparring stance, he’s useless.
-That’s why no karate expert would survive MMA without also taking Ju-Jitsu, which is is the fighting art of the conscientious consumer.
+That’s why no karate expert would survive MMA without also taking Ju-Jitsu, which seems to be the fighting art of the conscientious consumer these days.
 On the ground a trained grappler can still easily fold his attacker like a paper airplane.
 But just to be clear, I’m not a fan of ridiculous MMA mini-mall dojo’s either.

 #2.
 Sooner or Later, squish.
 Like Grape.